 The route encompasses dramatic mountain scenery and interesting cities, so it would be a shame to rush the trip - all the prettiest forests and parks come in quick succession on this trip, so slowing things down will definitely be rewarding.

-With all that said, Salt Lake is technically an optional stopover along this route anyway, so all things considered, you can expect the majority of the drive to be relatively free of congestion.
+With all that said, Salt Lake is technically an optional stopover along this route, so all things considered, you can expect the majority of the drive to be relatively free of congestion.

 The route mainly consists of interstate driving, which makes it a very quick and easy route.
 This also makes the route suitable for winter driving, and many of the destinations on this road trip are popular winter sports places.

-Once you're done there, you have two options for the rest of the drive - one thing you can do is stick to Interstate 84, then taking Interstate 15 through Salt Lake, followed by Route 40 past Ashley State Forest in Utah.
+Once you're done there, you have two options for the rest of the drive - one thing you can do is stick to the interstate, then take I-15 through Salt Lake, followed by Route 40 past Ashley State Forest in Utah.

-Past Manti-la Sal National Forest, get onto Interstate 70 and travel east, passing the likes of Uncompahgre, Gunnison, and White River National Forests before finally arriving in Denver.
+Past Manti-la Sal National Forest, get onto I-70 and travel east, passing the likes of Uncompahgre, Gunnison, and White River National Forests before finally arriving in Denver.

-Best places to stop between Portland to Denver
+Best places to stop between Portland, Oregon to Denver

 As the route winds its way through the Rocky Mountains there is an abundance of beautiful places to stay on your road trip from Portland to Denver.
 To help you plan your stops we have recommended a few fabulous hotels below.